simplesourcing/simplesagas/README.md

 Multiple KStream apps can be run in the same process, or they can be split each into their own process.

 The components are:
-* A io.simplesource.io.simplesource.saga.user.saga.user.command processor (typically Simple Sourcing App)
+* A command processor (typically Simple Sourcing App)
-* A io.simplesource.saga.user.saga coordinator
+* A saga coordinator
-* Action processor (an adaptor between the io.simplesource.saga.user.saga coordinator and the io.simplesource.io.simplesource.saga.user.saga.user.command processor)
+* Action processor (an adaptor between the saga coordinator and the command processor)
 * A simprle example implementation of the above components
-* A io.simplesource.saga.user.saga requester that sends io.simplesource.saga.user.saga requests to the io.simplesource.saga.user.saga request topic
+* A saga requester that sends saga requests to the saga request topic

 All communication between each of these processes is via Kafka topics.